MiniZinc/libminizinc/en/solvers.rst

 consider indicator constraints (available for some solvers, see below), or use the following trick: instead of saying :mzn:`b=1 -> x<=0` where x can become very big, use e.g. :mzn:`b=1 -> 0.001*x<=0.0`.
 Especially for integer variables, the domain size of 1e4 should be an upper bound if possible -- what is the value of integrality otherwise?
 Avoid large coefficients too, as well as large values in the objective function.
-See more on tolerances in a below section.
+See more on tolerances in the Solver Options section.

 Example 1: *basic big-M constraint vs implication*.
 Instead of :mzn:`<expr> <= 1000000*y` given :mzn:`var 0..1: y`
 and where you use the 'big-M' value of 1000000 because you don't know a good upper bound on :mzn:`<expr>`, prefer :mzn:`y=0 -> <expr> <= 0`